couchbaselabs/cboperator-hol/eks/README.md

 After deploying a secured Couchbase Cluster, we would like to perform some load test so that we can confirm that a client application running locally on our laptop can write JSON documents into the Couchbase bucket.

-In order to connect to a SSL enabled Couchbase Cluster we need to setup keystore locally on our laptop machine so we can securely persist the certificates we used to setup the cluster in the first place.
+To connect to an SSL enabled Couchbase Cluster we need to setup Keystore locally on our laptop machine so we can securely persist the certificates we used to setup the cluster in the first place.
 The steps are simple and covered in [How to setup Keystore](../guides/setting_keystore.md) document.

-One you have setup the keystore then we are going to download a Java jar file from here:
+Once you have setup the Keystore then we are going to download a Java jar file from here:

 ```
 $ wget https://raw.githubusercontent.com/sahnianuj/cb-loadgen/master/bin/cbloadgen.jar